How to Form an LLC in Washington

 Company names must also meet other requirements.
 They must contain the phrase “limited liability company”, or an approved abbreviation such as “LLC” or “L.L.C.”
 They also cannot contain any restricted words or phrases.

-Using a trade name in Washington State
+Using a Trade Name in Washington State

 Washington does allow for the use of “trade names”, also known as doing business as names or DBAs.
-You can register a trade name online with the Washington State Department of Revenue after you have registered your LLC.
+You can register a trade name online with the Washington State Department of Revenue after you have registered your LLC

 What is a trade name, and why does it matter?
 Essentially, it is a secondary name that you can “add on” to your existing LLC registration.
 This allows you to do business under the new name, without having to register a separate business entity.
 Trade names are very useful for branding and marketing purposes, and they also mean that you don’t need to obsess too much about finding the perfect name for your LLC.